 I have been with this company since graduation from college.
 It is a 37-year-old company that is a family business.
-After my Bachelor’s in New York I relocated to China to join the family business.
+After my Bachelor’s in New York, I relocated to China to join the family business.
 The benefit of being in a family business—my family’s business—is that more opportunities and more information are open to me.
-I have had more freedom in terms of what I can do, which accelerated my education as manager.
+I have had more freedom in terms of what I can do, which accelerated my education as a manager.

 Desirable Traits to Be Successful in This Career

 If you are considering a general management career path, you need people skills and an analytical mind.
 As a GM, I spent more than 10 years working in the business, learning as I progressed, without formal training in some of the basics.

 The ability to gather and synthesize information is critical for seeing areas for improvement.
 The best ways to do this are by rotating through the various departments and acquiring professional training along the way, for example, enrolling in an MBA program.

 Words of Advice If You Are Considering This Career Path

 The trust you instill in your people and your customers is a prerequisite to success.
 If you allow anything to damage that trust, you will see the consequences.

 In a family business, the flip side of having more access and more freedom is a lot of pressure to do well with the decisions you have the freedom to make.
 You can’t just think in terms of the money or short-term health of the business for stockholders.
 The family reputation is at stake and family tradition, as well.
 You have to think of the long-term consequences of everything you do.